sayanarijit/RESTEasyCLI/docs/files_explained.md

         - $allowed_method2
 ```

 Both versions of sites file defines an endpoint $base_url/$endpoint_path.
-One with minimal parameters, another with all available options.
+One with minimal parameters, another with all the available options.

 All the undefined fields will inherit values from parent if available or take default values.